 What you will study

-The first aim of E822 is to equip you with the knowledge, understanding and skills to operate effectively as a researcher in educational contexts and services for children and young people.
+The first aim of the module is to equip you with the knowledge, understanding and skills to operate effectively as a researcher in educational contexts and services for children and young people.
 This module will support you in developing the capabilities to understand and contribute to research within your current or future professional contexts.

 It’s anticipated that you are or wish to be involved in work in educational contexts and/or with children and/or young people in some capacity.
-This module will enable you to progress professionally as well as academically, and help you if you’re not currently working in these sectors to enter the workforce.
+This module will enable you to progress professionally as well as academically and help you if you’re not currently working in these sectors to enter the workforce.
 You’ll be supported through personal development planning to make explicit how you’re benefiting from study on the module, including developing personal skills and understandings.
 In particular, you’ll be able to chart your developing identity as a researcher.

-One of this module’s unique aspects is the way you’ll be working with peers and tutors from different specialisms, allowing discussion across different disciplines and different professional perspectives.
+One unique aspect of this module is the way you’ll be working with peers and tutors from different specialisms, allowing discussion across different disciplines and different professional perspectives.
 The content of the module will be equally relevant to you whether you are from a background in, for example, early years, teaching, educational leadership in a range of settings, youth work, social work, nursing and counselling, and if you are or have worked with children and young people at different stages of development, from early childhood to young adulthood.
-All materials, online study guides and audiovisual resources will be accessible to you whatever your context.
+All materials, online study guides and audio-visual resources will be accessible to you whatever your context.
 You’ll be supported by a tutor who has expertise and experience relevant to your qualification; and, at times, in groups of those working on an enquiry similar to your own.

 You will learn